francescovenica/sample-app/PART-1.md

 ## Api

-I'll take for granted that you how expressjs works, after you create an express app we need to install postgraphile `npm i postgraphile`, once installed we can initialize it:
+After you create an express app we need to install postgraphile, run `npm i postgraphile`, once installed we need initialize it and add the middleware in our app.js:

 ```
 /*  src/middleware/postgraphile.ts  */